discernus/research/2b_cff_cohesive_flourishing/cff_v10.md

       CRITICAL DISTINCTIONS:
       - "Envy" requires resentment and zero-sum thinking, not just inequality concern
-      - "Compersion" measures joy for others' success (distinct from compassion for suffering)
+      - "Mudita" measures joy for others' success (distinct from compassion for suffering)

       Provide raw_score, salience, evidence, and confidence for BOTH dimensions.

   sequential_relational:
     description: "Focus on Relational Climate: Enmity vs Amity."
     analysis_prompt: |
       You are an expert political discourse analyst specializing in interpersonal and intergroup relations.
-Focus exclusively on evaluating Relational Climate in the provided text using the Cohesive Flourishing Framework v10.0.
+Focus exclusively on evaluating Relational Climate in the provided text using the Cohesive Flourishing Framework v10.2.

       DIMENSIONAL FOCUS: Relational Climate Only
       - Enmity: Hostility and adversarial positioning